-1. Junior and Senior World Championships and Olympic Games
+1. World Championships and Olympic Games

-A The chief Refereeing delegate and 5 more Refereeing delegates, a the chief SEMI delegate and 2 more SEMI delegates and 2 Medical delegates are appointed by the FIE Executive Committee following the recommendations of the respective commissions.
+A chief Refereeing delegate and 5 more Refereeing delegates, a chief SEMI delegate and 2 more SEMI delegates and 2 Medical delegates are appointed by the FIE Executive Committee following the recommendations of the respective commissions.